wp-plugins/cool-fade-popup/readme.txt

 Option to set popup timeout. (i.e. Show popup window based on timeout after page load) Paging option in admin.
 If you have more then 10 popup messages, you will get the paging.

+= 8.0 =

+1. Bug in widget setting page has been fixed.
+2. Plugin tested on wordpress 3.8
+3. Now this plugin supports localization (or internationalization). i.e. option to translate into other languages.
+Plugin *.po file (cool-fade-popup.po) available in the languages folder.
+Translators Welcome.
+4. Fixed all warning messages

 == Upgrade Notice ==